Louis790/genLifts/README.md

 ```bash
 . ./run.sh <partition> <modulo> <n> <k> <groupMin> <groupMax> <minGirth>
 ```
-This will construct all non-isomorphic lifts achieving the given `minGirth` using $k$-regular multigraphs on $n$ vertices with loops and semi-edges and groups with order between `groupMin` and `groupMax` (inclusive).
+This will construct all non-isomorphic lifts achieving the given `minGirth` using all possible $k$-regular multigraphs on $n$ vertices with loops and semi-edges as base graph and groups with order between `groupMin` and `groupMax` (inclusive).
 The parameters `partition` and `modulo` can be used to evenly split the base graphs over multiple invocations.

 For example, to construct all lifts with girth at least 5 using 3-regular base graphs on 2 vertices